erikparner/winloss/README.md

 <!-- badges: end -->

 Inference for win-loss parameters using censored event data.
 The event data can be single or recurrent events.
+Only the event type that is prioritized last is allow to be recurrent, in which case the number of recurrent event is compared.

 ## Installation